iamtomcat/Knowledge/README.md

 # Knowledge

-This is a repository for putting as much stuff as I know into hopefully an understandle package.
+This is a repository for putting as much stuff as I know into hopefully an understandable package.

 This idea came I found at [Nikita Voloboev](https://wiki.nikitavoloboev.xyz).